cri-o/cri-o/README.md

 You can run a local version of kubernetes with cri-o using `local-up-cluster.sh`:

 1. Clone the [kubernetes repository](https://github.com/kubernetes/kubernetes)
-1. Start the cri-o daemon (`ocid`)
+1. Start the cri-o daemon (`crio`)
-1. From the kubernetes project directory, run: `CONTAINER_RUNTIME=remote CONTAINER_RUNTIME_ENDPOINT='/var/run/ocid.sock --runtime-request-timeout=15m' ./hack/local-up-cluster.sh`
+1. From the kubernetes project directory, run: `CONTAINER_RUNTIME=remote CONTAINER_RUNTIME_ENDPOINT='/var/run/crio.sock --runtime-request-timeout=15m' ./hack/local-up-cluster.sh`

 To run a full cluster, see [the instructions](kubernetes.md).